 We give families of children diagnosed with a brain tumour grants of £500 to help cover some of the costs faced upon initial diagnosis, such as travelling to a far away hospital, car parking and food whilst away from home.
-To apply for a grant, please contact us for more information.
+You can apply for a grant using our online application forms - see our support page for more information and to apply.
+You can also contact us for more information.

 We've developed an information toolkit for families to direct them to the best online resources and connect them with charities and services that can help them locally.